-The Prevent Duty is included as part of Level 1 and 2 LA Safeguarding Training
+The Prevent Duty is included as part of face to face LA Safeguarding Training for all staff and forms part of the training for DSL.

 Role of Governing Body

 The Governing Body of our School will undertake appropriate training to ensure that they are clear about their role and the parameters of their responsibilities as Governors, including their statutory safeguarding duties.